 Yes.
 Employees in California that exercise their right to maternity leave may not be discriminated against for taking a leave of absence.
 They have a right to return to their same or a similar position after their maternity leave has ended.
 The employer is not allowed to cut your pay when you return.

 I originally posted this article on February 27, 2015.
 I’ve updated it several times.
-Its now 2017 and some women are wondering if CA’s maternity leave laws have changed at all.
+Its now 2019 and some women are wondering if CA’s maternity leave laws have changed at all.
 First of all, the foundation of CA’s anti-discrimination laws have not changed.
-If you believe that you were fired because of your pregnancy, disability related to pregnancy, or maternity leave you should call our office for a free consultation.
-Some administrative rules and laws may have changed in 2017, but the majority of the calls to our office are about termination or expected termination.
-Therefore, it is unlikely that the maternity leave laws in California that may have changed in 2017 would affect the analysis of our office during your consultation.
+If you believe that you were fired because of your pregnancy, disability related to pregnancy, or maternity leave you should call the best employment lawyer in California for a free consultation.
+Some administrative rules and laws may have changed in 2019, but the majority of the calls to our office are about termination or expected termination.
+Therefore, it is unlikely that the maternity leave laws in California that may have changed in 2019 would affect the analysis of our office during your consultation.